 Explore the Historic Streets and Little Treasures of Gujo Hachiman at your Leisure

-Gujo Hachiman is best experienced on foot!
-You can easily walk just about anywhere in the town, and enjoy an "out of urban" experience that will soothe your soul.
+Gujo Hachiman, also known as little Kyoto, is best experienced on foot!
+You can easily walk just about anywhere in the town, and enjoy an "out of urban" experience that will soothe your soul and inspire you in a way that no large city can.

 Check out the two free self-guided walking tours below.
 Each walking tour includes a full set of detailed instructions and a detailed map in PDF format that can be downloaded and printed.